 Homework – Homework will be assigned Monday, Tuesday, and Thursday nights.
 The majority of these assignments will initially consist of your child tracing letters and numbers as well as writing his/her name.
 Once the class has become more accustomed to writing, they will be assigned more complex assignments.
 Homework should not exceed more than 15 minutes each evening.
-Please make sure that your child places their homework in their green folder each evening.
+Please make sure that your child places their homework in the green folder in their F.R.O.G. notebook each evening.
 If your child is having a problem with the homework, please let us know.

 Handwriting – Handwriting is a big part of Kindergarten.
 We teach proper letter formation for the entire alphabet.
 When a new letter is introduced, your child will bring home a letter formation practice page.
 Please work with your child at home to encourage proper and neat handwriting skills.

 Illness – Please do not send your child to school if he/she has a temperature.
 If your child becomes ill at school, you will be called to come and get your child.
 We need at least two working phone numbers at all times in order to contact you in case of illness or emergency.